Tanya Snyder Named Co-CEO of Washington Football Team

 Jun 29, 2021, 08:13 ET

-LOUDON COUNTY, Va., June 29, 2021 /PRNewswire/ -- The Washington Football Team today announced that Tanya Snyder has been named co-CEO.
+LOUDOUN COUNTY, Va., June 29, 2021 /PRNewswire/ -- The Washington Football Team today announced that Tanya Snyder has been named co-CEO.
 Mrs. Snyder has been the steward of the team's philanthropic activities since the Snyders first took ownership of the team in 1999.
 Her appointment as co-CEO formalizes and expands her leadership of the organization at a historic juncture as it looks forward to unveiling a new name and brand for the next era of Washington football.
 Mrs. Snyder is one of few female CEOs in NFL history, furthering the Washington Football Team's commitment to being a standard bearer of diversity and inclusion in sports.

 "Tanya is one of the most important figures in this organization, and that has only become more true over the last 18 months as her involvement has deepened," said owner and co-CEO Dan Snyder.
 "Publicly, many know Tanya for her incredible and impactful work in breast cancer awareness and her leadership of our charitable foundation.
 But behind the scenes, she has had a profound impact on the direction of the Washington Football Team.
 She was instrumental in our decision to evolve the brand and modernize our fan experience – including the entertainment team."